 '''

 % Use the handler to query for a Latin name

 species = ...

 query_h.QueryTethys('lib:completename2tsn("Physeter macrocephalus")')

 %Or a species abbreviation map:

-species = query_h.QueryTethys('lib:abbrev2tsn("Pm","NOAA.NMFS.v1")')
+species = query h.QueryTethys('lib:abbrev2tsn("Pm","NOAA.NMFS.v1")')

 '''

 In both cases, species will be set to 180488.
 Once the TSN is known, we need to set the species to sperm whale.
-As the speciesID is defined as a type in its own right (SpeciesIDType), we need to create an instance of the SpeciesIDType first and then set its value.
-We then set the speciesID and the granularity which specifies whether we are reporting individual detections, starts and ends of detections, or detections within a binned time interval.
+As the speciesId is defined as a type in its own right (SpeciesIDType), we need to create an instance of the SpeciesIDType first and then set its value.
+We then set the speciesId:

 '''

 speciestype = SpeciesIDType();

 speciestype.setValue(helper.toXsInteger(species));

-kind.setSpeciesID(speciestype)
+kind.setSpeciesId(speciestype)

 '''

+We next set the type of call that we are detecting.

 '''

-We next set the type of call that we are detecting.

 % effort is to detect this type of call

 calltype = CallType();

 calltype.setValue('Clicks');

 kind.setCall(calltype);

 '''